sobolevn/git-secret/CONTRIBUTING.md

 By convention, you can name your branches like `issue-###-short-description`, but that's not required.
 The `gh-pages` branch is used for the pages at `git-secret.io`.
 See 'Release Process' below.

-### Running local ci-tests with test-kitchen

-Ci-tests are only necessary if you want to test git-secret on multiple OS'es using docker and test-kitchen, like we do on travis-ci.

-1. Install required gems with `bundle install`.
-2. Run ci-tests with `bundle exec kitchen verify --test-base-path="$PWD/.ci/integration"`

 ### Writing tests